 If you are feeling unwell or develop symptoms of coronavirus contact your community midwife before they visit or you attend a postnatal clinic.

 If my baby is receiving neonatal care will I be allowed to visit them?

 At the moment units are allowing one parent access to their baby on the unit as long as they do not have, or are not suspected to have, COVID-19.
 Children are not permitted to visit.

 Parents who are being screened for COVID-19 will not be allowed access to their baby until a negative test has been confirmed.

 If you are unsure, call your neonatal unit.
-Please do not go to the unit if you have symptoms of COVID-19 (high temperature or new persistent cough) or if you are concerned that you might have been in contact with someone who has it.
+Please do not go to the unit if you have symptoms of COVID-19 (high temperature or new persistent cough or a loss of or change in sense of smell or taste) or if you are concerned that you might have been in contact with someone who has it.

 As you will appreciate units might change their policies at short notice as the situation develops.
 Check with your neonatal unit for the most up to date information.

 Prior to visiting your baby in the unit you must ensure that you carry out full hand washing or use sanitizer on entry when visiting.
 If possible you should be bare below the elbows, and have no jewellery except a flat wedding band.
 Hands should be washed or sanitizer used when leaving the unit.
 The neonatal unit staff will talk you through the process and the layout of the unit on your first visit.

 The charity Tiny Life offer support to parents of premature or ill babies.
 They also offer a breast pump loan service.
 Find out more at: www.tinylife.org.uk